Cauchy's functional equation

 A function $f$ that solves this equation is called an additive function.
-Over the rational numbers, it can be shown using elementary algebra that there is a single family of solutions, namely $f \colon x\mapsto cx$ for any rational constant $c.$ Over the real numbers, the family of linear maps $f : x \mapsto cx,$ now with $c$ an arbitrary real constant, is likewise a family of solutions; however there can exist other solutions not of this form that are extremely complicated.
+Over the rational numbers, it can be shown using elementary algebra that there is a single family of solutions, namely $f \colon x\mapsto cx$ for any rational constant $c.$ Over the real numbers, the family of linear maps $f \colon x \mapsto cx,$ now with $c$ an arbitrary real constant, is likewise a family of solutions; however there can exist other solutions not of this form that are extremely complicated.
 However, any of a number of regularity conditions, some of them quite weak, will preclude the existence of these pathological solutions.
 For example, an additive function $f \colon \R\to\R$ is linear if: